 Salaries are better than some places in Europe, but don’t expect salaries on par with North America.
 I estimate that we make about 50% less than what we’d make in the US in an average city, but I love that I don’t need to worry about going into medical debt if one of us has a bad medical accident.

-You’re lucky if you receive the 30% ruling, which means that you only pay 30% of your gross income as tax.
+You’re lucky if you receive the 30% ruling, which means that the first 30% of your gross income is tax-free.
 This is a specialty ruling intended for expats moving to the Netherlands, so before you say it’s a lot of tax to pay, you’re getting a steal by receiving this.
 You still need to file taxes, but it’s actually pretty easy and someone with A2 level Dutch can figure how to pay the Belastingdienst as they do most of the work for you.
 If you donate to charity, you get a tax deduction, so consider helping the poor if you’re not already donating.

 8. The Dutch have their own banking system: IDEAL.
 Also, your credit cards are useless.